OllieJones/sqlite-object-cache/readme.txt

 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress

-Or, use these WP-CLI commands to install the plugin, set a hard-to-guess random salt for it, activate it, and set the cache size to 32MiB.
+Or, use these WP-CLI commands to install the plugin, secure it, activate it, and set the cache size to 32MiB.

-``wp plugin install sqlite-object-cache wp config set WP_CACHE_KEY_SALT `openssl rand -base64 12` wp plugin activate sqlite-object-cache wp sqlite-object-cache size 32``
+`wp plugin install sqlite-object-cache wp config set WP_CACHE_KEY_SALT $(openssl rand -base64 12) wp plugin activate sqlite-object-cache wp sqlite-object-cache size 32`

 The plugin offers optional settings for your `wp-config.php` file.
 If you change them, deactivate the plugin first, then change them, then reactivate the plugin.

 1. WP_SQLITE_OBJECT_CACHE_DB_FILE.
 This is the SQLite file pathname.
 The default is …/wp-content/.ht.object_cache.sqlite.
 Use this if you want to place the SQLite cache file outside your document root.
 1. WP_SQLITE_OBJECT_CACHE_TIMEOUT.
 This is the SQLite timeout in *milliseconds*.
 Default: 5000.
 (Notice that the times shown in the Statistics tab are in *microseconds* if you compare them to this timeout setting.)
 1. WP_SQLITE_OBJECT_CACHE_JOURNAL_MODE This is the [SQLite journal mode](https://www.sqlite.org/pragma.html#pragma_journal_mode).
 Default: ‘WAL’.
 Possible values DELETE | TRUNCATE | PERSIST | MEMORY | WAL | WAL2 | NONE.
 (Not all SQLite3 implementations handle WAL2.)
+1. WP_CACHE_KEY_SALT.
+Set this to a hard-to-guess random value to make your cache keys harder to guess.
+This setting works for other cache plugins.

 <h4>Configuring the cache key salt</h4>